yiping-allison/ecs160-fuzz-testing/README.md

 ### AFL Docker Testing

 We've provided a directory structure which works with the fuzz tester on Docker.
 It is listed in our repo as `aflCompat`.
-For more information on this, read [this](#email-to-our-testing-team).
+For more information, read [this](#email-to-our-testing-team).

 For a more in-depth explanation of the assignment, check out the [pdf](Homework4Part1.pdf).